Taiwan opens representative office in Lithuania | DW | 18.11.2021

 It is the first time Taiwan has done so in Europe.
 Elsewhere in Europe and in the United States, Taiwan represents itself under the name Taipei to avoid a reference to the island which China claims as its territory.

-Taiwan's foreign ministry said it would "charter a new and promising course" in bilateral relations between the two countries.
-In a tweet, the Ministry of Foreign Affairs said they were "deeply grateful" to the Lithuanian government and friends worldwide.
+Taiwan's Foreign Ministry said it would "charter a new and promising course" in bilateral relations between the two countries.
+In a tweet, the ministry said it was "deeply grateful" to the Lithuanian government and friends worldwide.

 In opening the representative office, Taiwanese diplomats hailed the potential for cooperation in industries such as semi-conductors, lasers and fintech.